JaceRider/Kade/README.md

 | [![Build Status][travis-image]][travis-url] | [![Coverage Status][coverage-image]][coverage-url] |
 | ------- | ------- |

-# sails.js
+# Kade

-a [Sails](http://sailsjs.org) application utilizing Angular, Jade and LibSASS.
+## What is it?

+A boilerplate utilizing Sails.js and Angular.
+It's currently in the very early stages of development.

 ## Dependency Setup

-Run 'npm install', followed by 'bower install' to grab the dependencies.
+Run 'npm install'.

 ## Libraries